rsspdc/checklists/checklists/web-based-service.md

 	</ul>
 	<li>It is generally particularly useful to split documentation in a project such as this by target audiences: users, developers, sysadmins</li>
 	<ul>
-		<li>User: Using the website graphically - this might include admin options if you have administrative user of some kind</li>
+		<li>User: Using the website graphically - this might include admin options if you have administrative users of some kind, admin users may need their own section</li>
 		<li>Developers: API docs, how to contribute, and how to set up a development environment, tooling used</li>
 		<li>Sysadmins: how to deploy an instance of the service, how to configure it, what you might want to do differently from the development environment, for example to have a more secure config and considerations that might affect backups, and managing updates/grades.</li>
 	</ul>